About the Office of Ethics, Risk and Complaince Services

 The Office of Ethics, Risk and Compliance Services (OERCS) at the University of California, Berkeley serves as an independent, objective internal resource to the Chancellor and the Compliance, Accountability, Risk and Ethics (CARE) Committee.
-Reporting to the Campus Ethics and Compliance Officer (the CECO), OERCS is responsible for coordinating and monitoring the University’s ethics, compliance, and enterprise risk management (ERM) activities, providing senior management with a cross-functional, emerging view of risks, leading to more informed strategic decisions, better allocation of resources, and stronger governance practices.
+Reporting to the Campus Ethics and Compliance Officer (CECO), OERCS is responsible for coordinating and monitoring the University’s ethics, compliance, and enterprise risk management (ERM) activities, providing senior management with a cross-functional, emerging view of risks, leading to more informed strategic decisions, better allocation of resources, and stronger governance practices.
 OERCS assists functional managers in developing programs and processes to mitigate material risks, comply with laws, regulations, and policies, and adhere to the ethical standards of the University.

-A unit within OERCS, the five-person Risk Services unit is responsible ethics/compliance coordination and support, enterprise risk services, and traditional risk services.
+A unit within OERCS, the Risk Services unit is responsible ethics/compliance coordination and support, enterprise risk services, and traditional risk services.
 The unit is headed by the Deputy Ethics, Risk and Compliance Officer (Deputy CERCO) supervising the Director of Enterprise Risk Services, the campus Risk Manager, and two Enterprise Risk Analysts.

 The Deputy Chief Ethics, Risk and Compliance Officer is responsible for the implementation of an appropriate compliance infrastructure with performance metrics, programs, and guidelines designed to detect and prevent non-compliant and/or unethical conduct throughout the campus.
 In addition, the Deputy is responsible for coordinating: